psychemedia/island-storynotes/sandown_barracks_master_affair.md

 TO DO ABOVE

-suffered, ought to do it; but, my hope is, that this distinction of feeling in the government and in the, public will never exist; and that the appearance of it, will, upon this occasion, be rendered impossible by the conduct of the government itself.As to the fact of his distress, they will not, I am sure, affect ignorance.
+suffered, ought to do it; but, my hope is, that this distinction of feeling in the government and in the, public will never exist; and that the appearance of it, will, upon this occasion, be rendered impossible by the conduct of the government itself.
+As to the fact of his distress, they will not, I am sure, affect ignorance.
 They will read what I have here written, and when I tell them that I speak from my own knowledge, I know they will believe me.
 That he *may* have committed faults, I am by no means disposed to deny; but, to say nothing of the liability of us all to commit faults, what, let me ask, would be the fate of public officers in general, were they, for offences such as have been *alledged* against Mr. Atkins, to be punished as Mr. Atkins has been?
 What would be, nay, what *must* be, the consequence, if we take, as we are justified in taking, the decision against Mr. Atkins as a precedent for deciding with respect to the conduct of all other persons in places of public trust?